weijiexi/UI-UX-Design/FigmaSkill/Readme.md

 <details>
   <summary>What is Figma MCP?</summary>

-Figma MCP refers to Figma's Dev Mode MCP server, which brings Figma directly into the developer workflow to help LLMs achieve design-informed code generation.
+Figma MCP refers to Figma's Dev Mode MCP server, which brings Figma directly into the developer workflow to help LLMs **achieve design-informed code generation**.

 ### What is MCP?
 MCP stands for Model Context Protocol, a standard for how applications provide context to LLMs.
 It's an open source standard for how AI-powered systems can connect to software applications, tools, and platforms.